 Lent is a time of reflection on our flaws – and also of hope in God’s enduring promises of love and forgiveness!
 We invite you to join us at PEACE Lutheran Church as we journey together in this walk of faith.

 Ash Wednesday — A moving start to the season of Lent!
-This year, that’s Wednesday, March 6.
-Worship services with imposition of ashes at 12:15 & 7 p.m.
-Ashes to Go — Drive-thru blessings for the busy penitent at 7:30-8:30 a.m.
+This year, that’s Wednesday, Feb.
+26. Worship services with imposition of ashes at 12 p.m. at Grass Valley United Methodist Church & 7 p.m. at PEACE Lutheran Church.

 Free Lenten Soup Suppers & Prayer Services — We support each other’s Lenten journey and celebrate God’s promises in community every Thursday evening in Lent.
-This year, that’s Thursday, March 14, 21, 28 & April 4, 11 & 18 (Maundy Thursday).
+This year, that’s Thursday, March 5, 12, 19 & 26, and April 2 & 9 (Maundy Thursday).
 We would love to journey with you!

 Soup Suppers start at 6:15 p.m. each Thursday; we share a simple meal of home-made soup in the Fellowship Center.
-Lenten Prayer Services start at 7 p.m. in the Sanctuary.
-Maundy Thursday worship also starts at 7 p.m. on April 18
+Lenten Prayer Services start at 7 p.m. in the Sanctuary at PEACE Lutheran Church.
+Maundy Thursday worship also starts at 7 p.m. on April 9.

 We all “fall short” – after all, we are only human!
 We are supposed to try our best, and we do – most of the time!
 But inevitably, we get angry with a spouse or a child.
 We lose our patience.
 We cut someone off.
-We fail to be generous or compassionate.
-We are somehow selfish, thoughtless or rude.
+Generosity, compassion or courtesy get lost amid some small irritation.
+Our natural selfishness wins some small battle.
+It’s all too human!
 Christians around the world use the time of Lent to reflect humbly upon these failings, and to resolve, with God’s help, to do better.

 It’s not about beating up on ourselves.
 It’s about being honest, and asking God to forgive us and help us.
 God looks for “a heart that is tender and pliable to God’s word,” as BibleGateway.com comments.